srydell/archInstall/README.md

 ```

 ### Configure multiple monitor with arandr.
 It creates xrandr configuration files from a GUI.
-Save the config file and add it to your i3 config file as an "exec".
+Save the config file and add it to your i3 config file as an `exec`.
 This way the configuration will be used each time you log in to your system.

 ```shell
 $ pacman -S arandr